Cardinals QB Kyler Murray out for season with torn ACL

 Murray was replaced by backup Colt McCoy, who will likely remain the starter for the rest of the season.
 The Cardinals (4-9) have lost five of six, including their past three.

-The Cardinals posted to social media “Minor setback for a major comeback.
-We know @K1 will be back and better than ever.
+The Cardinals posted to social media ”Minor setback for a major comeback.
+We know (at)K1 will be back and better than ever.
 Heal soon QB1.”

 Arizona’s recent hopes as a franchise have revolved around the development of Murray, who was taken with the No. 1 overall pick out of Oklahoma in 2019.